Fasttrack-Dev/12factor-backing-service/README.md

 With every call, the application will call the other backing service to produce the result.

 ## Backing Service
-The intresting part of the Backing service are in the following areas `cloudformation/backing-service-app.yml`
+The intresting part of the backing services are in the following areas:

+`cloudformation/backing-service-app.yml`
 ```yml
 ...